NathanRVance/clic/README.md

   * Supported OS's: Ubuntu, Debian, CentOS
   * Queueing system: SLURM
   * File sharing: NFS through a SSH tunnel
-  * Implementation languages: bash scripts for installation and python 3 for execution
+  * Implementation languages: bash scripts for installation and python3 for execution
   * Cloud environment: Google Compute Engine

 ## Quickstart

 1. Create a GCE instance.
 The name given this instance will become the base name of the cluster.
-For example, if you name it NAME, then instances created by CLIC will be NAME00, NAME01, and so forth.
+For example, if you name it NAME, then instances created by CLIC will follow the pattern NAME-PARTITION-ID, where PARTITION is the SLURM partition that the node belongs to and ID differentiates between nodes in a partition.

 2. Execute the `install` script
 &nbsp;&nbsp;`./install --user USER --namescheme NAME [--cloud]`